Skip to content

 • Hostnames (optional)- Define a list of hostnames to use for matching the Host header of gRPC requests.

 • Rules- Define a list of rules to perform actions against matching gRPC requests.
-Each rule consists of matches, filters (optional), and backendRefs (optional) fields.
+Each rule consists of matches, filters (optional), backendRefs (optional), and [name][name] (optional) fields.

 The following illustrates a GRPCRoute that sends all traffic to one Service: grpcroute-basic-example